nestor-gm/ruql/README.md

 Besides, this renderer has the following features:
 + JavaScript validation of answers.
 + Local Storage for answers.
++ Context menu on right-click event to show answers (strings, regexps or numbers) of fill_in questions.
 + English and Spanish languages supported.
 + The options of Ruby Regexps support -s option.
 (Using XRegExp)  - http://xregexp.com/
 + Used the MathJax library to use LaTeX expressions - http://www.mathjax.org/.
 Use a slash for the braces if you use a single quote ('\\{\\}') or two slashes for double quotes ("\\\\{\\\\}").

 In the [examples' directory](http://github.com/jjlabrador/ruql/blob/develop/examples/example.rb) there's an example quiz that contains all the features of this renderer.
+Use `rake example` to generate it (executing the source code).

+To a local installation of the gem, use `rake install`.

 Creating an AutoQCM quiz
 ------------------------